-- 8.5.1.
-It is a condition of the Student visa (subclass 500) that awardees do not stay in Australia after the visa end date. - 8.5.2.
+8.5.1.
+It is a condition of the Student visa (subclass 500) that awardees do not stay in Australia after the visa end date.

+- 8.5.2.
 In circumstances where an extension to an awardee's scholarship has been approved by DFAT, the awardee must apply for a further Student visa (subclass 500) to stay in Australia beyond their initial visa expiry date.
-DFAT must indicate its support by providing a letter of no objection to the awardee to include in their visa application to the Department of Home Affairs.
+DFAT must indicate its support by providing a letter of no objection to the awardee to include in their visa application to the Department of Home Affairs. - 8.5.3.

-- 8.5.3.
 Awardees must obtain support from the Australia Awards Delivery Section before the Department of Home Affairs can consider the awardee's application for a further student visa to remain in Australia past their initial visa expiry date. - 8.5.4.
-An institution must request the Australia Awards Delivery Section to provide a 'letter of no objection' for a further visa when DFAT authorises a variation that permits the awardee to stay in Australia past their initial visa expiry date. - The institution should make sure the passport details of the awardees and 8.5.5. dependents (if any) are up to date in OASIS to enable DFAT's issuance of a correct letter of no objection. - 8.5.6.
+Costs of visa extension are the responsibility of the awardee. - 8.5.5.
+An institution must request the Australia Awards Delivery Section to provide a 'letter of no objection' for a further visa when DFAT authorises a variation that permits the awardee to stay in Australia past their initial visa expiry date. - 8.5.6.
+The institution should make sure the passport details of the awardees and dependents (if any) are up to date in OASIS to enable DFAT's issuance of a correct letter of no objection. - 8.5.7.
 If the Program Area approves an extension to an awardee's scholarship, the Australia Awards Delivery Section will provide a 'letter of no objection' to allow the Department of Home Affairs to consider an awardee's application for a further student visa.